coverclock/com-cranequin-pocketwatch/README.md

 will have to be readminstered every time the clock powers up and returns back to the defaults of UTC and no DST.

-My changes are limited to modifications to the orginal Arduino sketch, and the addition of the Pocketwatch Arduino library.
+My changes are limited to modifications to the original Arduino sketch, and the addition of the Pocketwatch Arduino library.
 The DS3231 (for the real-time clock) and ES100 (for the radio receiver) Arduino libraries are provided unchanged from what I downloaded